 Success to Coastal Fertility Specialists means high quality patient care measured by patient satisfaction and high pregnancy rates.
 Evidence of our high quality patient care is our 3 consecutive national patient satisfaction awards.
 Understanding success measured by pregnancy rates can be more complicated as success rates depend on a number of different factors, including patient age, ovarian reserve and the infertility diagnosis.

-The high quality of Coastal Fertility Specialists care continues with our “cutting edge” embryology laboratory headed up by two of the nation’s leading embryologists, Kathy Miller, HCLD and Dr. Ted Thomas, PhD, HCLD.
+The high quality of Coastal Fertility Specialists care continues with our “cutting edge” embryology laboratory headed up by our onsite, high complexity laboratory director, Dr. Jeff Gray, PhD, HCLD.
 The laboratory uses the latest third generation embryo incubators coupled with the use of embryo isolettes to minimize the amount of time an embryo is out of it’s normal physiological environment.
 Assisted hatching is utilized when necessary to improve implantation along with vitrification techniques to maximize egg and embryo cryopreservation survival.

 How Can You Understand A Center’s Specific Pregnancy Rate?